khalid-zein/project-manager-frontend/README.md

   <li>Your project should be structured in an organized manner.</li>
   <li>Your web application should have proper styling.
 Ensure it looks professional and clean.</li>
   <li>Your app must be a REACT frontend that accesses data from  your SINATRA backend.
 All client and API interactions should be handled asynchronously  and use JSON as the communication format.</li>
+  <li>Your entire app must run on a single page.
+There should be NO redirects.
+In other words, your project will contain a single HTML file.</li>
 </ol>